daviromao/interscity/README.md

-For this purpose, we use a Docker Compose template that provides a Kong container with a Postgres database plus an instance of Swagger UI to provide a dynamic web page for InterSCity API's documentation.
+For this purpose, we use a Docker Compose template that provides a Kong container with a Postgres database plus an instance of Swagger UI to provide a dynamic web page for InterSCity API's documentation, which is placed at *api* folder.

 To setup this template execute: